FiscalNote: Funding and acquisitions

 In late 2013, FiscalNote received early seed money from Mark Cuban after a cold email from Timothy Hwang.
 This was soon followed by an investment from New Enterprise Associates, Yahoo cofounder Jerry Yang, and First Round Capital, leading to a total $1.3 million round.

 In fall 2014, FiscalNote received $7 million in its first institutional (and second total) financing round.
 Investors included AOL founder Steve Case, Visionnaire Ventures (a joint fund between Taizo Son and Temasek), with participation from Jerry Yang, Mark Cuban, New Enterprise Associates, Winklevoss Capital Management, Enspire Capital, Green Visor Capital (led by former Visa Chief Executive Joseph Saunders, and Middleland Capital.
 Steve Case invested as part of his Rise of the Rest Fund.

 In February 2015, FiscalNote announced that it had raised $10 million in a third round of financing.
 Investors included Chinese social network Renren.
 The move was a part of a larger move by Renren to diversify beyond its core area of online games and e-commerce in China.

 In February 2016, FiscalNote raised another $10 million in a fourth round of financing.
 The round was led by Green Visor and Visionnaire.
 FiscalNote later added $5 million to this round with a strategic investment from South Korean conglomerate MoneyToday Media alongside a strategic partnership with its newspaper and television divisions (MTN).
 This came after FiscalNote's acquisition of MyCandidate in Korea.

 In August 2017, FiscalNote acquired 16-year old Baton Rouge company VoterVoice, bringing 1,100 new customers and expanding into the advocacy space.
 FiscalNote CEO Hwang announced that the acquisition would be the first in "hundreds of millions".

 In January 2018, FiscalNote announced at the World Economic Forum in Davos that it had acquired a Brussels-based counterpart called Shungham, giving the company a foothold in the European Union as it seeks to expand globally.

 In July 2018, FiscalNote announced that it would acquire Congressional Quarterly and Roll Call from The Economist Group.

 In January 2021, FiscalNote announced it had acquired FactSquared, the parent company of White House tracker Factba.se.

 In February 2021, FiscalNote announced that it had acquired Oxford Analytica, a UK-based political risk consultancy and publisher of the Oxford Analytica Daily Brief.

 On September 15, 2021, the company announced the acquisition of Cambridge, Massachusetts-based artificial intelligence company Forge.AI.

 In August 2021, FiscalNote acquired Curate, a civic technology company that provides data to help companies monitor risk and provide clarification at the local government level.

 In 2022, FiscalNote acquired Aicel Technology, a South Korean alternative data company that specializes in emerging fintech markets.

+in January 2023, FiscalNote acquired Dragonfly Eye Ltd. (“Dragonfly”), a UK-based geopolitical and security intelligence provider of actionable data and analysis delivered through Dragonfly’s SaaS-based, proprietary Security Intelligence and Analysis Service (SIAS) subscription platform and API.